dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 (jk, it's actually an `npm` package called `react-scripts`)

-3. Now, make a new directory called `server` and in it, a new file called `server.js`.
+3. Now, make a new directory called `server` in the root directory and in it, a new file called `server.js`.
 This is where our mini-Express server will go.
-Copy and paste the following code into the file:
+Run `yarn add --dev express` and opy and paste the following code into the file:

 ```react
 const express = require("express");